Categories of diagrams with irreversible moves

 For a given category $\C$, denote its objects by $\C_0$, and its morphisms by $\C_1$.

-Let $\D$ be a small category whose objects $\D_0$ are diagrams, possibly taken up to some equivalence, and morphisms $\D_1$ are sequences of reversible elementary moves on the diagrams.
+Let $\D$ be a small category \footnote{A category is small if both the collection of its objects and the collection of its morphisms are sets.} whose objects $\D_0$ are diagrams, possibly taken up to some equivalence, and morphisms $\D_1$ are sequences of reversible elementary moves on the diagrams.
 We will call such $\D$ a category of diagrams and moves.
 Examples include: diagrams of classical knots with sequences of Reidemeister moves, diagrams of virtual knots with sequences of virtual Reidemeister moves, diagrams of spatial graphs with sequences of graphical Reidemeister moves, and diagrams of knotted surfaces with sequences of Roseman moves; in the first three cases diagrams are placed on the plane and considered up to planar isotopy, in the last case they are taken up to ambient isotopy in the $3$-space in which they are located.